How to Run 10+ Playwright Agents on One Logged-In Browser

 ```

-Four tabs open at once in the shared browser.
-All navigate to X. All see the same logged-in feed.
-The terminal output interleaves their progress and ends with all agents done.
+Four tabs open at once in the shared browser, all navigate, all see the same logged-in session.
+The terminal output interleaves their progress and ends with `all agents done`.
 That is multi-agent browser automation working as intended: many AI agents, one identity, no collisions, one shared authenticated session.

 * * *